Full mad families of vector spaces and two local Ramsey theories: Local Ramsey theory of block subspaces

 To avoid confusion with other uses of the word ``family'' such as almost disjoint families, we shall use the term ``semicoideals'' in place of ``families''.

 \begin{definition} A subset $\H \subseteq E^{[\infty]}$ is a \emph{semicoideal} if it is $\leq^*$-upward closed.
 That is, if $A \in \H$ and $A \leq^* B$, then $B \in \H$. \end{definition}

-To cope with the failure of the pigeonhole principle in the setting of countable vector spaces with $|\mathbb{F}| \geq 3$, Smythe introduced a weaker form of the pigeonhole property of semicoideals, which he calls \emph{fullness}.
+To cope with the failure of the pigeonhole principle in the setting of countable vector spaces over $\mathbb{F} \neq \mathbb{F}_2$, Smythe introduced a weaker form of the pigeonhole property of semicoideals, which he calls \emph{fullness}.

 \begin{notation} Let $\H \subseteq E^{[\infty]}$ be a semicoideal.
 Given $A \in \H$, we write:

 \end{notation}

 \begin{definition} Let $\H \subseteq E^{[\infty]}$ be a semicoideal. \begin{enumerate} \item A subset $\D \subseteq E^{[\infty]}$ is \emph{$\H$-dense} below some $A \in \H$ if for all $B \in \H\restrictedto A$, there exists some $C \leq B$ such that $C \in \D$.
 A set $Y \subseteq E$ is \emph{$\H$-dense} below $A$ if the set $\{B \in E^{[\infty]} : \c{B} \subseteq Y\}$ is.